defi-wonderland/handbook/sites/wonderland/docs/testing/unit-integration.md

     vm.mockCall(address(vault), abi.encodeCall(vault.bonus, (2)), '')
     ```

-    The expectCall are identical, without the returned values:
+    The expectCall is identical, without the returned values:

     ```solidity
     vm.expectCall(address(token), abi.encodeCall(token.balanceOf, (address(this))))
     vm.expectCall(address(vault), abi.encodeCall(vault.bonus, (2)))
     ```

-    Here is how a test function would look like (see the Bulloak section for the function skeleton generation).
+    Here is how a test function would look (see the Bulloak section for the function skeleton generation).

     ```solidity
     function test_ifTokenBalanceIsGreaterThanTen() external {